 Example sentences do get better later in the course, but many users might have dropped off before getting to them.

 I’m also referring to things like that all-too-familiar sound you hear when you get an item right or that distracting buzz you get when you answer incorrectly.

-Italian Duolingo could mix things up better and add more variety not only to the content but even to the very mechanics of their exercises.
+Duolingo could mix things up better and add more variety not only to the content but even to the very mechanics of their exercises.

-Con: A Lack of Content for Advanced Students
+There’s a Lack of Content for Advanced Students

 Content development for Duolingo Italian may not have been as brisk as other major languages like Spanish, French, German and Portuguese.